-As with many alternative therapies there is less data supporting its use, but the data that exists does tend to show positive results.
+As with many alternative therapies, there are less data supporting its use, but the data that exists does tend to show positive results.

-The key to using natural therapies is to capitalize on those therapies which are not likely to be harmful in the long run and those in which have been well studied.
+The key to using natural therapies is to capitalize on those therapies which are not likely to be harmful in the long run and those which have been well-studied.

 For instance, let’s discuss diet:

-We know that it's not a good idea to eat the "Standard American Diet" because it leads to an increase rate of chronic health disease in major categories ranging from heart attack to cancer rates.
+We know that it’s not a good idea to eat the “Standard American Diet” because it leads to an increased rate of chronic health disease in major categories (28) ranging from heart attack to cancer rates.

 You can take it one step further and exclude those food groups which may be goitrogenic (or at least limit the amount that you consume in this category).

-Consuming a healthy diet that is rich in natural food sources such as healthy nuts/fats, fruits and non goitrogenic vegetables is something that may potentially impact your goiter and one in which is very unlikely to cause any harm to your body.
+Consuming a healthy diet that is rich in natural food sources such as healthy nuts/fats, fruits, and non-goitrogenic vegetables is something that may potentially impact your goiter and one which is very unlikely to cause any harm to your body.

-The next set of therapies in the alternative world include the use of nutritional supplements.
+The next set of therapies, in the alternative world, includes the use of nutritional supplements.